Soccer: Reaction to death of Leicester City chairman

-(Reuters) - Reaction to the death of Leicester City chairman and King Power owner Vichai Srivaddhanaprabha in a helicopter crash outside the Premier League club’s ground on Saturday:
+(Reuters) - Reaction to the death of Leicester City chairman and King Power owner Vichai Srivaddhanaprabha in a helicopter crash outside the Premier League club’s ground on Saturday [L8N1X809L]:

 “Vichai was a gentleman who graced the game with his civility and charm and we will miss him enormously.
 His impact on Leicester - the football club and city - will be remembered forever.”